Treeway7/3DSModdingEngineersHandbook/content/docs/Appendix/Using The Terminal.md

 ### `.`

 This is the current directory's path.
-You can run apps located in the current folder with `./`
+You can run apps located in the current directory with `./`

 ```
 /home/MyComputer> ls .